Organizations of the Dune universe: Prequels

-It is established in the Legends of Dune prequel trilogy (2002-2004) by Brian Herbert and Kevin J. Anderson that the predecessor to the Landsraad is the League of Nobles.
+It is established in the Legends of Dune prequel trilogy (2002–2004) by Brian Herbert and Kevin J. Anderson that the predecessor to the Landsraad is the League of Nobles.
 The League is the system of government employed by the remaining free humans before and during the Butlerian Jihad; it is feudal at its core but slightly more democratic than the Landsraad, as the League members vote for which Viceroy they prefer to govern them.
 After the Jihad and the accession of Faykan Corrino to the new Imperial throne, the Landsraad is formed by the League in order to keep the power of the Corrinos in check.

 Mentats

 A Mentat is a type of human, presented in Frank Herbert's science fiction Dune universe.
 In an interstellar society that fears a resurgence of artificial intelligence and thus prohibits computers, Mentats are specially trained to mimic the cognitive and analytical ability of computers.
-In Herbert's Dune universe, a historical movement known as the Butlerian Jihad results in the strict prohibition of all thinking machines, including computers, robots and artificial intelligence of any kind.
+In Herbert's Dune universe, a historical movement known as the Butlerian Jihad results in the strict prohibition of all "thinking machines", including computers, robots and artificial intelligence of any kind.
 This is a key influence on the setting of Herbert's Dune series.
 More than simply calculators, Mentats possess exceptional cognitive abilities of memory and perception that enable them to sift large volumes of data and devise concise analyses.
 They can accurately assess people and situations by interpreting minor changes in body language or intonation.
 Early training occurs without the subject's knowledge, and at a certain age they are made aware, and given the choice to continue.
 Though human nature brings an ethical component to a Mentat's logic and reasoning, the Tleilaxu can create "twisted Mentats", who are sociopaths free from the usual constraints of human morality and ethical boundaries.
 Mentat capabilities can be greatly increased by taking sapho juice, an addictive drug extracted from roots found on Ecaz.
 Repeated use leaves a permanent "cranberry-colored stain" on the user's lips.

 In Dune (1965), House Atreides Mentat Thufir Hawat is considered to be one of the finest Mentats of his time, and his protégé, Paul Atreides, is trained as a Mentat.
 Twisted Mentat Piter De Vries serves as advisor and strategist to the Baron Vladimir Harkonnen in Dune.
-In Dune Messiah (1969), the Tleilaxu restore renowned Atreides swordsman Duncan Idaho to life as a ghola, Hayt (Dune), imbued with the powers of both a Mentat and Zensunni philosopher.
+In Dune Messiah (1969), the Tleilaxu restore renowned Atreides swordsman Duncan Idaho to life as a ghola, Hayt, imbued with the powers of both a Mentat and Zensunni philosopher.
 In Heretics of Dune (1984) and Chapterhouse: Dune (1985), Miles Teg has an illustrious career as a combined Mentat and high-ranking leader of the Bene Gesserit military forces.
 In God Emperor of Dune (1981), Leto II outlaws the Mentat order and crushes any renegade training schools he finds.
 The Bene Gesserit preserve the Mentat discipline, assuming that Leto knows of this through his prescience, and approves.
 Later, in Chapterhouse Dune, the Bene Gesserit Reverend Mother Bellonda learns from Other Memory that the Order of Mentats was founded by Gilbertus Albans.